aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 description: "Add picture frame to PowerPoint presentation in C++"
 ---

-A picture is a shape that contains an image—it is like a picture in a frame.
+A picture frame is a shape that contains an image—it is like a picture in a frame.

 You can add an image to a slide through a picture frame.
 This way, you get to format the image by formatting the picture frame.